My New Neighbour: a way to bring refugees safely to Australia

 - This great video from the Western Bulldogs that speaks to the importance of building partnerships to change community perception.

-- The video from The Tonightly show that breaks down what the campaign is all about in a much funnier and succinct way.
+- The video from The Tonightly show that breaks down what the campaign in a funny and succinct way.

 - The Moving day video that speaks to what it means to be a community and to live and breathe the spirit of welcome.